 Creation of Lunar Caustic

-The process of creation involves mixing silver with nitric acid (HNO3) or aqua fortis, a highly corrosive liquid known as the Queen of Acids, the original Acid Queen.
+The process of creation involves mixing silver with nitric acid (HNO3) or aqua fortis, a highly corrosive liquid and the original Acid Queen.
 Mixing silver with nitric acid causes formation of silver nitrate crystals.

 This alchemical process is dangerous, requires proper safety gear and is not for children.
 This is a flesh-eating substance.
 It's most often used in chemical metallurgy and chemical reactions.
 Wear goggles and protective gloves, lab coat.